DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/targeting-users.md

 2. Click **Create New Audience** and the Create New Audience modal will appear.
 ![Create New Audience Modal](/july-2023-create-audience-modal-filled.png)
 3. Give your segment a human-readable **Audience Name**.
-4. Enter an **Audience Key** for the segment (this field auto-populates based on the Audience Name, but you can change it if you need to)
+4. Enter an **Audience Key** for this Audience (this field auto-populates based on the Audience Name, but you can change it if you need to)
 5. *(Optional)* Add a **Description**.
 6. *(Optional)* Add **Tags**.
 7. Click Create and you’ll be taken to your newly created Audience details page.
 The Info section will have the same details that you entered into the modal.